AbrahamArellano/mcp-workshop/lab03-aws-cloud-deployment/README.md

 ### Using Bedrock-based MCP Playground (Cloud Client)

 1. Access the Bedrock client web interface using the URL provided in the deployment output
-2. The interface is pre-configured to connect to your MCP servers
+2. Enter your JWT authentication token in the sidebar settings
 3. Try the same commands as above to see how the cloud-based client handles the requests
 4. Notice how the Bedrock client acts as a proxy between Amazon Bedrock and your MCP servers